 #3 Stop by Lindenhof Hill

 Next, cross the Rathausbrücke (pedestrian bridge) and head over to the other side of the Limmat River.
-There, you’ll find Lindenhof!
+There, you’ll find Lindenhof Square atop Lindenhof Hill!

-This historic plaza, located in the heart of the city, offers the most beautiful views of the Old Town and the shimmering blue river below.
+This historic plaza and park, located in the heart of the city, offers the most beautiful views of the Old Town and the shimmering blue river below.
 Whether you visit mid-day or for sunset, you can’t go wrong!

 #4 Check out Fraumunster

 Next, pay Fraumunster – AKA the Church of our Lady – a visit to appreciate its beautiful architecture and stained glass windows.

 The Gothic-Romanesque style church was first built in the 9th century.
 Then, in the 1960s, world-famous artist Marc Chagall’s stained glass windows were installed, giving the beautiful church an extra draw-card.

 #5 Walk Bahnhofstrasse

 Once you’ve had your fill exploring Zurich’s historical sites, make your way to modernity and pay Bahnhofstrasse a visit.